 It seats five, although when it went on sale in 2013, it was offered with two extra rear-facing ‘jump seats’ in the boot.
 They would only suit small children, however.
 Everyone else has loads of room to lounge about, since the Model S has masses of legroom and headroom.
 In normal, five-seat spec, it’s also got a big hatchback boot, as well as storage space under the bonnet.

-As of the 2021 facelift, the new Model S got a driving range of between 390 and 520 miles on a full charge, courtesy of a 100kWh battery pack.
+As part of the upgrades brought about by the 2021 facelift, the new Model S got a driving range of between 390 and 520 miles on a full charge, courtesy of a 100kWh battery pack.
 The longest of those range estimates belongs to the bonkers Tesla Model S Plaid, which has more than 1,000bhp and will do 200mph.
 Older versions of the Model S were offered with a variety of smaller batteries, and some also came with rear-wheel drive.
 A four-wheel drive drivetrain was introduced from 2014, and as of 2017, every Model S has had the ‘Dual Drive’ all-wheel-drive powertrain.

 In 2021 the Tesla Model S got a CCS charging port and ultra-rapid charging of 250kW as standard.
 Earlier cars lacked a CCS charging port, but a converter that lets you charge at CCS rapid chargers is available separately.
 You’ll need one of these to be able to use third-party rapid chargers, although many Tesla owners never need to stray from the Tesla Supercharger network.